flexmock/flexmock/docs/user-guide.rst

         .with_args(regex))

-Match any set of three arguments where the first one is an integer, second one is anything, and third is string 'foo' (matching against user defined classes is also supported in the same fashion)
+Match any set of three arguments where the first one is an integer, second one is anything, and third is string 'notes' (matching against user defined classes is also supported in the same fashion)

 ::